 most generic .com domains can be searched for their registration details using ICANNs WHOIS function below:

 Why the domain details are sometimes not available

-In some cases, the information is not made publicly available and so the information provided by a WHOIS search will not show an email address to send the approver email to.
+In some cases, the information is not made publicly available.
+Thus, the information provided by a WHOIS search will not show an email address to send the approver email to.
 Some of the reasons why this can occur have been outlined below.

-All domain registrars have a privacy settings that can be enabled and disabled at whim.
+All domain registrars have privacy settings that can be enabled and disabled at whim.
 This is used to hide the contact details you have entered into your domain’s registration details for privacy purposes.
-In some cases, an email address mask will display in place of the contact email address, which is normally a string of alpha-numeric characters followed by a privacy domain (for example email@example.com).
-This email address can be used as an option for receiving the automated approver email however you would first need to contact your domain registrar to confirm if emails sent to this address are forwarded to an active email address.
+In some cases, an email address mask will display in place of the contact email address.
+This is normally a string of alpha-numeric characters followed by a privacy domain (for example firstname.lastname@example.org).
+This email address can be used as an option for receiving the automated approver email.
+However, you would first need to contact your domain registrar to confirm if emails sent to this address are forwarded to an active email address.
 Alternatively, you can disable the privacy setting so that the desired contact email address is displayed.
-Once the DCV has been completed, the privacy settings can be enabled again.
+Once the DCV has been completed, enable the privacy settings again.

 Since the implementation of the General Data Protection Regulation (GDPR) laws across European Union member nations, companies needed to rethink their approach to the handling and retention of customer information.
-As a result, some of the domain registrars permanently disabled public access to registered domain details, marking them as “GDPR REDACTED” or “REDACTED FOR PRIVACY”.
-This means that although you may have contact details listed for the domain which you can see from your account, they will not display when conducting a WHOIS search and so, unfortunately, cannot be used to receive the approver email.
-In this case, the only option is to use one of the five generic domain aliases unless the registrar will set the information to public upon request.
+As a result, some domain registrars permanently disabled public access to registered domain details, marking them as “GDPR REDACTED” or “REDACTED FOR PRIVACY”.
+This means that although you may have contact details listed for the domain, they will not display when conducting a WHOIS search.
+Thus, the information cannot be used to receive the approver email.
+In this case, the only option is to use one of the five generic domain aliases.
+That is, unless the registrar will set the information to public upon request.